HafiziRuslan/raspiaprs/README.md

 You can see an example of the metrics logged by my Pi-Star node [9W4GPA-4](https://aprs.fi/telemetry/a/9W4GPA-4?range=day).

 The metrics are:-
-1. Temperature
+1. CPU Temperature
 2. CPU load average
-3. Available memory
+3. Memory used

 ## Installation (Pi-Star / WPSD / AllStarLink)